opensearch-project/documentation-website/_replication-plugin/get-started.md

 If the security plugin is disabled, omit the `use_roles` parameter.
 If it's enabled, however, you must specify the leader and follower cluster roles that OpenSearch will use to authenticate the request.
 This example uses `all_access` for simplicity, but we recommend creating a replication user on each cluster and [mapping it accordingly]({{site.url}}{{site.baseurl}}/replication-plugin/permissions/#map-the-leader-and-follower-cluster-roles).
 {: .tip }

 This command creates an identical read-only index named `follower-01` on the follower cluster that continuously stays updated with changes to the `leader-01` index on the leader cluster.
-Starting replication creates a follower index from scratch; you can't convert an existing index to a follower index.
+Starting replication creates a follower index from scratch -- you can't convert an existing index to a follower index.

 ## Confirm replication